teknogeek0/awssummit2014-cookbooks/README.md

-reinvent2013-cookbooks
+awssummit2014-cookbooks
 ======================

-Cookbooks used during re:Invent 2013
+Cookbooks used during the AWS Summit 2014 Bootcamp "Taking AWS Operations to the Next Level"